 You can try Intellimize by contacting the company via their website.

-With its focus on data security and privacy, Kameleoon is a popular choice for healthcare, financial services, and organizations.
-Ecommerce brands appreciate its robust integration with Shopify and personalization features.
+With its focus on data security and privacy, Kameleoon is a popular choice for healthcare, financial services, and insurance organizations.
+Ecommerce brands appreciate its robust integration with Shopify, AI conversion prediction, and personalization features.

 Depending on traffic, the annual license rate for its a/b testing solution starts at approximately $30,000 per year.